9 Super Experiences!

 Day 14 - Departure

-Enjoy your free time until your guide comes to escort you to the airport for your onward flight.
+Enjoy your final day in Japan until your guide arrives to escort you to the airport for your departing flight.

 Accommodation